Sylius/Sylius/docs/cookbook/cli/handle-multiple-channels-in-cli.rst

                 $this->cliBasedChannelContext->setChannelCode($channelCode);
             }

-            // it isn't important what happens inside the event subscriber.
-            // It just gets channel from the channel context service
+            // The subscriber just gets a channel from the channel context
-            // and prints its name
             $this->dispatcher->dispatch(new DummyEvent());

             return Command::SUCCESS;